leeshsh/python_ipclient/README.md

     python -V

-2. you should ensure the tesseract software was installed

-  example: follow this command on unbuntu
+2. you should ensure the tesseract software was installed,example: follow this command on unbuntu

     sudo apt-get install tesseract-ocr